How to Make Quesabirria: Step-by-Step Recipe with Spice Tips & Buying Guide

 Step-by-Step Guide to Making Quesabirria

-1. Soak the Chiles: Remove stems and seeds from dried chiles.
-Toast them lightly in a dry pan, then soak in hot water for 15–20 minutes until soft.
+1. Soak the Chiles: Remove stems and seeds.
+Toast lightly in a dry pan, then soak in hot water for 15–20 minutes until soft.

 2. Blend the Sauce: Combine soaked chiles, garlic, vinegar, cumin, oregano, salt, and pepper in a blender.
-Blend until smooth.
-Add a bit of water if needed.
+Add water if needed for smooth consistency.

-3. Cook the Meat: In a large pot or slow cooker, season beef chuck with salt and pepper.
-Pour in the sauce and add enough broth or water to cover the meat.
-Simmer for 2–3 hours until tender.
+3. Cook the Meat: Season beef chuck with salt and pepper.
+Add to a pot with sauce and broth.
+Simmer 2–3 hours until tender.

-4. Shred and Mix: Once cooked, shred the meat and mix it back into the sauce.
+4. Shred and Mix: Shred meat and return to sauce.
 Keep warm for serving.

-5. Assemble the Tacos: Dip each tortilla in the consommé (the leftover cooking liquid), place on a hot skillet, and sprinkle with cheese.
-Add meat, fold, and press until crispy.
+5. Assemble the Tacos: Dip tortillas in consommé, place on hot skillet, sprinkle with cheese, add meat, fold, and press until crispy.

-6. Serve with Consommé: Serve your quesabirria tacos with a small bowl of the birria broth for dipping — it’s where the magic lives!
+6. Serve with Consommé: Serve with a small bowl of birria broth for dipping.

 Spice Storage & Usage Tips for Authentic Flavor